emora-chat/emora_stdm/docs/DialogueGraphTutorial.md

 }
 ```

-With the error transition in place, no matter what the user says, the chatbot will have a reply.
+With the error transition in place, no matter what the user says in response to the bot's question, the chatbot will have a reply.

 To learn about adding more advanced NLU to your chatbot,